Low-Carb Slow Cooker Pulled Pork

-Slow Cooker Pulled Pork with Low-Sugar Barbecue Sauce is a lower-carb version of pulled pork that’s savory and delicious!
+Low-Carb Slow Cooker Pulled Pork is a low-carb version of barbecued pulled pork that’s savory and delicious!
+See the link to an Instant Pot version if you prefer that method.

 Can I make this in the Instant Pot?

-I do think pulled pork is the kind of recipe that’s perfect for the slow cooker, but to see how to make this in the Instant Pot, check out Instant Pot Pulled Pork with Low-Sugar Barbecue Sauce.
+I do think pulled pork is the kind of recipe that’s perfect for the slow cooker, but to see how to make this in the Instant Pot, check out Low-Carb Instant Pot Pulled Pork.

 (Scroll down for complete recipe with nutritional information.)